 - Specify Minimum or Maximum from the operator dropdown.

-- Use the up () and down () arrows to indicate the filter priority.
+- Use the Move Item Up and Move Item Down icons to change the filter priority.

-- To remove a filter, click the delete button ().
+- To remove a filter, click the Delete icon.

 Applying Group Min/Max Filters